christophstrasen/WorldObserver/docs_internal/fact_layer.md

 Current reality (MVP):
 - Probes are not centrally scheduled as a generic system yet.
-- The squares probe runs on `Events.EveryOneMinute` (cheap, infrequent) and ingests a bounded amount of work per run:
+- The squares probe runs a time-sliced “electron-beam” cursor sweep on `Events.OnTick`.
-  - `WorldObserver.config.facts.squares.probe.enabled`
+  It scans **as fast as it can within the per-tick budget**, then waits until the next sweep is due by `staleness`.
+  It is bounded by:
+  - `WorldObserver.config.facts.squares.probe.maxMillisPerTick` (soft CPU-time budget per tick)
-  - `WorldObserver.config.facts.squares.probe.maxPerRun`
+  - `WorldObserver.config.facts.squares.probe.maxPerRun` (hard cap per tick as a safety net)

 Probes ingest into the same type buffer as event listeners, but typically in a different lane so we can express bias.